EAZYLINK/3mtt/nojejs_assessment.md

 Ecosystem	| Rich npm library	| Varies (Maven, Composer, etc.)
 Real-time | Support	Built-in via WebSocket modules	| Needs extra setup (e.g., Java Spring, socket.io) Setup Time	| Fast and minimal	| Can be heavy with configurations

+## 3. Pros and Cons of Node.js
+### Pros
+- **Performance Benefits:** Efficient for I/O-heavy operations due to asynchronous architecture.

+- **Vast Ecosystem:** Over 1 million npm packages for rapid development.

+- **JavaScript Across Stack:** Developers can use the same language on client and server.

+- **Real-time Capabilities:** Ideal for chat apps, online gaming, live updates using WebSockets.

+- **Corporate & Community Support:** Maintained by a strong community and backed by companies like Google and Microsoft.

+### Cons
+- **CPU-Intensive Task Limitation:** Single-threaded design struggles with heavy computation.

+- **Callback Hell:** Deep nesting of callbacks can make code hard to read (mitigated by async/await).

+- **Error Handling Issues:** Asynchronous code can make it tricky to catch and handle errors consistently.

+- **Database Query Challenges:** Relational DB queries can be complex due to async nature and lack of mature ORMs (though tools like Prisma help).